 Natural disasters increased by 233% from 2000 to 2009, and this increasing frequency and violence is a matter of concern for scientists and policy makers worldwide.
-CATALYST – Capacity Development for Hazard Risk Reduction and Adaptation – has been an EU funded project aimed at providing policymakers, decision makers and other stakeholders with a collection of best practices and policies to promote capacity building and to improve a region's approach to risk reduction and climate adaptation.
+CATALYST – Capacity Development for Hazard Risk Reduction and Adaptation – was an EU-funded project aimed at providing policymakers, decision-makers and other stakeholders with a collection of best practices and policies to promote capacity-building and to improve a region's approach to risk reduction and climate adaptation.

 Four disaster-prone regions

 CATALYST examined four disaster-prone regions of the world where the need to find new strategies for more efficient management of natural disasters is more compelling.
 The four regions are:

 - South and South-East Asia

 - East and West Africa

 The project’s overall goal was not to create new knowledge, but rather to explore and capitalize the existing knowledge, to promote circulation of ideas, suggestions and field-experience that could lead to the development of Best Practices.